Property Tax Information

 Under the Municipal Act, on January 1st in the second year following that in which property taxes become owing, a tax arrears certificate can be prepared against the title to that land.
 The certificate will indicate that the land will be sold by public sale if the cancellation price is not paid within one year following the date of the registration of the tax arrears certificate.
 The cancellation price includes all tax arrears owing, interest, penalties, and all reasonable costs incurred by the municipality.
 If the cancellation price is not paid within the one-year period, the land shall be offered for public sale by public auction or public tender.

-Contact the Treasurer HERE.
+- Contact the Tax Collector HERE.

 The Municipal Properties Assessment Corporation (MPAC) is responsible for assessing and classifying all properties in Ontario based on current value assessment.
 If you have any questions related to your assessment please contact MPAC at 1-866-296-6722 or visit their website.